 Albany, GA 31701

 |Program Contact||Regina Watts|

-The Leveraging Education for Advancement Program (LEAP) at Albany Technical College is a comprehensive inclusive post-secondary education program for students with intellectual and developmental disabilities ages 18 and older.
+The Leveraging Education for Advancement Program (LEAP) at Albany Technical College (ATC) is a comprehensive inclusive post-secondary education program for students with intellectual and developmental disabilities ages 18 and older.
 The LEAP program allows students to develop to their full potential by teaching academic, personal, and self-advocacy skills.
 The curriculum and training promote acquisition of the skills necessary for students to obtain rewarding employment and to live productive lives.
-Along with taking credit courses, students have the opportunity to participate in human resource development workshops and opportunities to socially integrate in the community.
+Along with taking credit courses taught by ATC faculty, students have the opportunity to participate in human resource development workshops and opportunities to socially integrate in the community.
 LEAP students have access to the full college experience.
 Students in the program have the opportunity to participate in college activities, clubs, and organizations that are available to all Albany Technical College students.

 |Public or private:||Public|